Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah, they're pretty squished.

-When they first come out,
+When they first come out, and they're all slimy.

-and commenting on your baby.
+on your baby.

 Yeah.

-And you also have to assume
+And you also have to assume if he's ugly for a baby.

-then that is pretty fucking ugly.
+Then that is pretty fucking ugly.

 Yeah.